cloudmesh-community/book/chapters/in/os/ubuntu-usb-osx.md

 login and than execute the command under root.

-	sudo dd if=ubuntu-17.10.1-desktop-amd64.img.dmg of=/dev/diskN bs=1m
+	sudo dd if=ubuntu-18.04-desktop-amd64.img.dmg of=/dev/diskN bs=1m

 (Not tested: Using /dev/rdisk instead of /dev/disk may be faster according to the ubuntu documentation)

 Ubuntu's Web page also gives the following tips:

-* "If you see the error dd: Invalid number '1m', you are using GNU dd.
-Use the same command but replace bs=1m with bs=1M."
+* "If you see the error dd: Invalid number `1m`, you are using GNU `dd`.
+Use the same command but replace `bs=1m` with `bs=1M`.
-* "If you see the error dd: /dev/diskN: Resource busy, make sure the disk is not in use.
-Start Disk Utility.app and unmount the volume (donot eject)."
+* "If you see the error `dd: /dev/diskN: Resource busy, make sure the disk is not in use.
+Start Disk Utility.app and unmount the volume (donot eject).`

 You will see an error window popping up telling you: **The disk inserted was not readable by this compute**.
 Please, leave the window as is  and instead type in on the terminal.